gonzalezreal/Groot/Documentation/Annotations.md

 Consider the `id` key in the previous JSON.
 Some web APIs send 64-bit integers as strings to support languages that have trouble consuming large integers.

+We should store identifier values as integers instead of strings to save space.

-We can declare the `identifier` attribute in both the `Character` and `Publisher` entities as a 64-bit integer to save some storage space.
+First we need to change the `identifier` attribute's type to `Integer 64` in both the `Character` and `Publisher` entities.

-Then we can add a `JSONTransformerName` entry to each `identifier` attribute's user info dictionary with the name of the value transformer: `StringToInteger`.
+Then we add a `JSONTransformerName` entry to each `identifier` attribute's user info dictionary with the name of the value transformer: `StringToInteger`.

-Finally we can create the value transformer and give it the name we just used:
+Finally we create the value transformer and give it the name we just used:

 ```objc
 [NSValueTransformer grt_setValueTransformerWithName:@"StringToInteger" transformBlock:^id(NSString *value) {